Sonic the Hedgehog (TV series): Revival attempts

+Hurst would later die in August 2011, and his good friend, Allison Scharlemann, would release what she had of Ben Hurst's notes for the SatAM film.
+Allison would later share more details she remembered from her conversations with Ben on forums, the Ben Hurst memorial, and for "Ben’s Vision - The Lost Sonic SatAM Third Season/Film", a documentary which told the story of Ben Hurst's many revival attempts, and what was known of Ben Hurst's plans for the unmade film/season.

 Team Sea3on

-From 2019 onwards, a group of fans calling themselves 'Team Sea3on' spun out from the online "FUS" community ("Fans United for Satam") and began work on bringing a third season of the programme to life, basing the plotlines on both Ben Hurst's original notes as well as the group's active webcomic.
+From 2019 onwards, a group of fans calling themselves "Team Sea3on" spun out from the online "FUS" community ("Fans United for SatAM"), and began work on bringing a third season of the series to life, basing the plot lines on both Ben Hurst's original notes as well as the group's active webcomic.
 The group are presently working within 'proper legal channels' to advance the project with Sega's awareness.
 The effort gained attention from the likes of IGN.
-In April 2022, a full teaser trailer was uploaded to the group's YouTube channel, with a cover of the Satam theme song "Fastest Thing Alive" by Johnny Gioeli of Crush 40.
+In April 2022, a full teaser trailer was uploaded to the group's YouTube channel, with a cover of the SatAM theme song "Fastest Thing Alive" by Johnny Gioeli of Crush 40.